saiteja2401/Saiteja/README.md

-This Directory Has Below Content
+This Directory Has Below Content:

 Certificates:
 Shows all my certifications related to data science.